talos/caustic/README.md

      }
     }

-For microscraper to execute this instruction, it needs a value to substitute for *{{query}}*.
+For caustic to execute this instruction, it needs a value to substitute for *{{query}}*.
 Run the following

-    $ console/microscraper fixtures/json/simple-google.json --input="query=hello"
+    $ ./caustic fixtures/json/simple-google.json --input="query=hello"

 to replace *{{query}}* with *hello*.
 We get the following